Mid-Con Is Now A Premium Market For Natural Gas And NGLs (NYSEARCA:UNG)

 At the heart of the mid-con oil and gas industry is Conway, Kansas.
 This city contains key natural gas liquids (“NGL”) production, transportation, and storage facilities for the Midwest.
 The Conway hub is the second largest NGL hub in the U.S. after Mont Belvieu.
 Unlike the Mont Belvieu hub, the Conway hub is a transit hub.
 A transit hub is a key transit or trans-shipment point that facilitates the transport of hydrocarbons, and in this case, NGLs.
 Thus, the Conway hub not only serves Midwest demand but also transports fuel supplies for much of the Midwest industrial and consumer NGL markets.

-propane is sent north to meet highly seasonal demand ranging from crop drying (Midwest) to home heating (Midwest and Northeast), or south to satisfy Gulf Coast petrochemical and export demand; butanes move to Conway from producing regions and Midwest refineries, and are either stored to satisfy seasonal demand for gasoline blending in the region or shipped to the Gulf Coast for export or in-region consumption; ethane also either passes through Conway on its way to the Gulf Coast, where it is consumed as a petrochemical feedstock or exporter or to Midwestern petrochemical plants as a feedstock."
-(1)

-The Conway hub's immediate vicinity does lack local demand for NGL processing or end use, but the Conway hub's interconnectedness with Midwest demand centers, mid-con and Rockies production, and the Gulf Coast NGL complex make the Conway hub central to North American NGL logistics.
+From the Conway hub, “propane is sent north to meet highly seasonal demand ranging from crop drying (Midwest) to home heating (Midwest and Northeast), or south to satisfy Gulf Coast petrochemical and export demand; butanes move to Conway from producing regions and Midwest refineries, and are either stored to satisfy seasonal demand for gasoline blending in the region or shipped to the Gulf Coast for export or in-region consumption; ethane also either passes through Conway on its way to the Gulf Coast, where it is consumed as a petrochemical feedstock or exporter or to Midwestern petrochemical plants as a feedstock.”1 The Conway hub's immediate vicinity does lack local demand for NGL processing or end use, but the Conway hub’s interconnectedness with Midwest demand centers, mid-con and Rockies production, and the Gulf Coast NGL complex make the Conway hub central to North American NGL logistics.

 Mid-Con Production since COVID-19

 Oil and gas production declined dramatically across the United States in response to the oil price collapse in March 2020.
-In the following months, some regions like the Permian and Bakken resumed a portion of their production activity, however, production is still far below pre-COVID output.
-Even so, natural gas and liquid hydrocarbon production near the mid-con region in Oklahoma hasn't rebounded nearly as much as production in other U.S. regions.
-For example, in the Anadarko region, natural gas production surpassed 8,000 million cubic feet per day ("Mcf/d") for the first time in October 2019.
-By October 2020, production fell to 6,382 Mcf/d.
-For reference, October 2017 production was at 6,476 Mcf/d-two years of steady growth were wiped out in one year.
-November, natural gas production is expected to fall by another 130 MMcf/d.
+In the following months some regions like the Permian and Bakken resumed a portion of their production activity, however production is still far below pre-COVID output.
+Even so, natural gas and liquid hydrocarbon production near the mid-con region in Oklahoma hasn’t rebounded nearly as much as production in other U.S. regions.
+For example, in the Anadarko region, natural gas production surpassed 8,000 million cubic feet per day (“MMcf/d”) for the first time in October 2019.
+By October 2020, production fell to 6,382 MMcf/d.
+For reference, October 2017 production was at 6,476 MMcf/d—two years of steady growth were wiped out in one year.
+November, natural gas production is expected to fall by another 130 MMMcf/d.

 Source: EIA October 2020 Drilling Activity report